carlesbellver/blog_src/content/posts/2018-01-03-one-city-in.md

 +++
 url = "/2018/01/03/one-city-in.html"
-title = ""
 date = "2018-01-03T07:52:00+00:00"
 slug = "one-city-in"
 tags = ["retalls"]
 x_url = "https://qz.com/1169690/shenzhen-in-china-has-16359-electric-buses-more-than-americas-biggest-citiess-conventional-bus-fleet/"
-x_title = "One city in China has more electric buses than all of America’s biggest cities have buses" x_source = ""
+title = "One city in China has more electric buses than all of America’s biggest cities have buses" x_source = ""
 +++